-Agencies were given until March 25, 2019 to provide comments.
+Agencies were given until May 11, 2021 to provide comments.
 This period was the first opportunity for agencies to provide comments on the draft updates to the Plan.
-No preconsultation comments were received.

 7.0 POLICY DEVELOPMENT FOR DUFFERIN COUNTY- TOWNSHIPS OF AMARANTH AND EAST GARAFRAXA